Teoscar Hernández Player Props: Mariners vs. Pirates

-The Seattle Mariners and Teoscar Hernandez (.351 slugging percentage over his past 10 games, including one homer), take on starter Roansy Contreras and the Pittsburgh Pirates at T-Mobile Park, Saturday at 4:10 PM ET.
+The Seattle Mariners and Teoscar Hernandez (.297 slugging percentage over his past 10 games, including one homer), take on starter Luis Ortiz and the Pittsburgh Pirates at T-Mobile Park, Sunday at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Pirates.
+In his last game he had a one-hit performance (1-for-4) against the Pirates.

 Teoscar Hernández Game Info & Props vs. the Pirates